Fort Lee Likely to Get Red Light Cameras, Mayor Says

 The affected municipalities were informed Tuesday that they can resume enforcement and also issue summonses for violations that occurred during the suspension period, officials said.

-American Traffic Solutions (ATS), a vendor of red light cameras and a company that pitched its services to the Fort Lee Mayor and Council more than a year ago, issued a statement in response to the NJDOT’s announcement, saying the company was “pleased that [NJDOT] has confirmed what we’ve known all along.”
+American Traffic Solutions (ATS), a vendor of red light cameras and a company that to the Fort Lee Mayor and Council more than a year ago, issued a statement in response to the NJDOT’s announcement, saying the company was “pleased that [NJDOT] has confirmed what we’ve known all along.”

 “All of the approaches monitored by ATS’ red-light safety cameras are now, and have always been in compliance with both state and federal yellow light timing standards,” the ATS statement read in part.
 “Overall, New Jersey’s red-light safety camera programs have been an overwhelming success.”